-Student printing assistance is available Monday to Friday between 8.30am and 4.30pm.
-You can also collect a Student Printing flyer from the USC Student Central, Fraser Coast campus.
+Printing assistance is available Monday to Friday between 8.30am and 4.30pm.
+You can also collect a MyPrint handout from the USC Student Central, Fraser Coast campus.

 Student ID Cards can be requested at USC Student Central Fraser Coast 8.30am–4.30pm Monday to Friday.
 Please note that you will need to bring photo identification in order for us to provide you with a Student ID card.

-On the Bay, Bella’s Cafe serves an array of freshly produced cafe food and coffee.
-It is open Monday to Friday, 7.30am to 4pm during the semester, and at variable hours during recess.
+The Co-op Cafe serves an array of freshly produced cafe food and coffee.
+It is open Monday to Friday, 7.30am to 3pm during the semester, and at variable hours during recess.
 Other shops and cafes are just a short walk from campus.

 Student kitchenettes and common room are also available.